philister16/ngbits/projects/ngbits/README.md

 # Ngbits

 Small bits of Angular for everyday use.
 This project contains a number of small libraries with more to be added over time.
-It is not yet another feature complete components library but instead aims to add additional features rarely found in frontend libraries out of the box.
+It is not another feature complete components library but instead aims to add additional features rarely found in frontend libraries out of the box.

 ## Getting started